Sachin-Kottarathodi/hprofile/content/blog/linkedin.md

 Breaking the cufflink is often the hardest part- especially when **you hold the keys yourself**.

 Taking action - that aligns with one's principles - allows for progress and satisfaction.
-The outcome is unknown , but staying put is not an option.
+The outcome is unknown, but staying put is not an option.

 # What's all this about